AoshiW/Kunc.RiotGames/src/Kunc.RiotGames.Lor.DeckCodes/README.md

 ﻿# Kunc.RiotGames.Lor.DeckCodes
 [![Nuget](https://img.shields.io/nuget/v/Kunc.RiotGames.Lor.DeckCodes?logo=NuGet&logoColor=blue&style=flat-square)](https://www.nuget.org/packages/Kunc.RiotGames.Lor.DeckCodes)

-This is a C# implementation of the C# library [RiotGames/LoRDeckCodes](https://github.com/RiotGames/LoRDeckCodes).
+This is a better implementation of the C# library [RiotGames/LoRDeckCodes](https://github.com/RiotGames/LoRDeckCodes), which is used to encode/decode Legends of Runeterra decks  to/from simple strings.
 This library is faster and more efficient (at least 50% less memory allocation).

+Documentation on how this works can be found in the [original repository](https://github.com/RiotGames/LoRDeckCodes/blob/main/README.md).

 ## How to Use
 ```cs